Cathariostachys madagascariensis

-Cathariostachys madagascariensis, the Madagascar giant bamboo or volohosy in Malagasy language, is a bamboo species found in Madagascar.
+Cathariostachys madagascariensis, the Madagascar giant bamboo, volohosy, or voloto in Malagasy language, is a bamboo species found in Madagascar.

 Description

 The culms are tall and erect, usually between 10 and 15 m but occasionally reaching up to 22 m; with arching or drooping upper sections often leaning on nearby trees or vegetation for partial support.
 Culm diameters vary between 5 and 8 (up to 12) cm in diameter with internodes between 40 and 60 cm.
 Young shoots are pale to purplish green and covered with sharp, stiff, black to brown hairs.
 The rhizomes have very long, narrow necks, 2 to 4 m long, which help it to spread much more rapidly than most clumping forms of bamboo.
 Shoots are quite bitter and have high concentrations of cyanide.
 Flowers are both determinant and hemispherical, an unusual form for bamboos.
+Leaves are oblong-lanceolate in shape, either acute or cupsidate tips, and a rounded base that contracts into the petiole.
+The leaves are roughly 8-23 cm long and 1.3-4.5 cm wide with 8-9 lateral veins.
+The capitulum are roughly 3-4 cm in diameter.
+The spikelets are roughly 20-23 mm long.
+The culms only flower once, but shoots can form indefinitely.

 Range and habitat

 C. madagascariense is endemic to the interior of Madagascar and can be found in lower montane forests, at forest margins, in disturbed forest, or in areas of open ground at elevations between 800 and 1000 m.
 It is found principally in the central (Analamazaotra and around Moramunga, east of the capital Antananarivo) and southeast (Ranomafana National Park and around Ifanadiana) regions where it receives sufficient rainfall.